akrav/AI_Job_Applcation_FIller/Tickets/Sprint 1/TICKET-1003.md

 ## Acceptance Criteria
 1. The function successfully creates a new user in Supabase Auth.
 2. The function correctly handles a duplicate email by throwing a catchable error.

+---

+## Implementation Notes (Completed)
+- Implemented `src/auth/createUserInSupabase.js` with input validation and duplicate email normalization
+- Added unit tests in `src/__tests__/createUserInSupabase.test.js` (success + duplicate email)

+## How to Run
+- Tests: `npm test` (workspace: user-authentication-service)